Fukumasu/SectionViewer/README.md

 ## Installation

-You can install SectionViewer with the following simple pip command:
+You can install SectionViewer simply by the following pip command:
 ```
 pip install git+https://github.com/Fukumasu/SectionViewer
 ```